-At SACI, we offer Pre-departure, Orientation and Re-entry Support guide to outline the cultural and professional support for students during pre-departure orientation and re-entry services to maximize the global-minded study abroad experience.
+At SACI, we offer a Pre-departure, Orientation, and Re-entry Support guide to outline the cultural and professional support for students during pre-departure orientation and re-entry services to maximize the global-minded study abroad experience.

-We pride ourselves on providing top quality education in the fields of art and design, language and culture alongside a powerful immersion into Italian life and history.
-We understand the importance of maximizing interplay and involvement within the culture visited, and forging professional, practical, and applicable skills which will empower our students throughout their lives.
-Preparing students for the experience they are yet to have with SACI, offering orientation and inspiration while they are with us, and supporting them upon re-entry and beyond are all part of what we do.
-Confidence and a global-mindedness are the natural result.
+At SACI, we pride ourselves on providing top quality education in the fields of art, design, language, and culture alongside a powerful immersion into Italian life and history.
+Our faculty and staff understand the importance of maximizing involvement within the Florentine community, and through our interdisciplinary collaborations, we help our students gain professional, practical, and applicable skills that continue to empower them throughout their lives.
+We help our students prepare for their experience at SACI, offer orientation and inspiration while they are in Florence, and support them upon re-entry to their home countries.
+The natural result of the SACI experience is a sense of confidence, cultural awareness, and global-mindedness.

 Integration into Italian Society

-SACI urges its student to partake in initiatives involving the Florentine community.
-See the Community Involvement section of this website for news on how SACI students have given back to the city that provides them with hospitality.
+SACI urges its students to partake in initiatives involving the Florentine community.
+See our In the Community page to learn how SACI students have given back to the city that provides them with hospitality.
 Students have brought art into Italian hospitals and schools, and, through the SACI Conservation department, have completely restored the Chapel of Santa Maria degli Angiolini, damaged by the flood of 1966.

 At the end of each term, departing students leave written tips for future SACI students, which provide valuable advice for students in both undergraduate and graduate programs.
 The tips ranges from where to eat, what to see, and what to wear while in Florence and Venice, to suggestions regarding music, travel, money, and Italian language and culture.